 - Consultancy Contact us for expert advice on the use and interpretation of medicinal plant names, on devising workflows to capture and store scientific plant names appropriately, and on how to design database structures to manage scientific plant and herbal drug names appropriately.

 - Training We provide specialist best-practice training for people working with medicinal plants or building medicinal plant databases to promote safe, efficient working practices and advice in best practice, workflows and systems design.
 Find out more about our training programme Use of Scientific Plant Names for Herbal Products.

 Access the MPNS Resource

-Medicinal Plant Names Services is interested to hear of organisations and individuals wanting to join the User Group or to work with us as partners.
+Medicinal Plant Names Services is interested to hear from organisations and individuals wanting to join the User Group or become partners.

 For further information about any aspect of Medicinal Plant Names Services, please contact us at:

 Updates from MPNS